Oracle Releases Java 10, Promises Much Faster Release Schedule - Slashdot

 And if you think I'm updating my Java environment every 6 months then you must think my farts smell like rose water.

 Did anyone ask for this?
-(Score:2, Informative)
+(Score:3, Informative)

 I don’t think I’ve ever heard anyone ask for a faster release cycle for java.